davidmfoley/node-sfm/README.md

 ### In what order?

-The scripts will be sorted alphabetically by filename so use some sort of fucking system with dates or numbers or some shit for naming the files.
+The scripts will be sorted alphabetically by filename so use some sort of fabulous system with dates or numbers or something for naming the files.

 ### For which databases?

-Fucking PostgreSQL.
+PostgreSQL.
 What else?

-### How do I run this fucking thing?
+### How do I run this fabulous thing?

 You pass it the following arguments: